 Find a safe place to go.
 Safety should be the number one priority of any victim who should alert friends, family, and coworkers about what is going on and seek a safe place to stay.
-If the victim cannot turn to friends or family for a place to stay, temporary, alternative housing is available to UTA students who live on-campus or off-campus through UTA's Relationship Violence and Sexual Assault
+If the victim cannot turn to friends or family for a place to stay, temporary, alternative housing is available to UTA students who live on-campus or off-campus through UTA's Student Advocacy Services at eaf@uta.edu.
+Emergency after-hours access is available through UTAPD Crime Victim Services.

-Prevention Program (RVSP) at (817) 272-2354, rvsp@uta.edu, or University Center B170D.
 For access to an undisclosed off-campus shelter, please call SafeHaven of Tarrant County's 24-hour hotline at 877-701-7233 or contact the UTAPD Crime Victim Services.

 Call the police.
 Contact the police for emergency assistance and/or to file a report.
 If the crime took place on-campus, contact the UTAPD at (817) 272-3003 in an emergency, or at (817) 272-3381 if the emergency has passed.
 If the crime took place off-campus, contact 911 in an emergency, or the local law enforcement agency's non-emergency number if the emergency has passed.
+Tell the police that you would like to file a report, and they will ask you questions about the incident and record what you say in an incident report.